PyDrocsid/documentation/docs/template.md

 ### `some_subcommand`

-This subcommand contains subcommands to do something. / This subcommand is used to to something. (depends on whether there are subcommands or not.) <br>
+Contains subcommands to do something. / Does something. (depends on whether there are subcommands or not.) <br>
 If no subcommand is given, something else will be done. (only if there are subcommands and the default behavior is not the help message)

 ```css